A Series of Online, Topic-Focused Workshops for New and Experienced Waldorf Early Childhood Educators

 Presented virtually in six two-hour Saturday morning workshops occurring approximately six weeks apart from October through May, the series consists of the following sessions:

-- October 7 / Reflections on Waldorf Early Childhood Education and the Present Educational Landscape, Including Relationships, Partnerships, and Conversations with Waldorf-Inspired and Other Early Childhood Movements
+- Session 1 / October 7: Reflections on Waldorf Early Childhood Education and the Present Educational Landscape, Including Relationships, Partnerships, and Conversations with Waldorf-Inspired and Other Early Childhood Movements

-- November 18 / The Interrelated Dynamic between Discipline, Relationships, and Developing One’s Therapeutic Eye
+- Session 2 / November 18: The Interrelated Dynamic between Discipline, Relationships, and Developing One’s Therapeutic Eye

-- January 6 / The Science Behind How and Why Children Really Learn Through Play
+- Session 3 / January 6: The Science Behind How and Why Children Really Learn Through Play

-- March 2 / Balancing the Inner and Outer Work in the Art of Teaching
+- Session 4 / March 2: Balancing the Inner and Outer Work in the Art of Teaching

-- April 6 / Developmental Transitions During the First Seven Years and School Readiness
+- Session 5 / April 6: Developmental Transitions During the First Seven Years and School Readiness

-- May 18 / Exploring the Growing Nature-Based Early Childhood Educational Movement
+- Session 6 / May 18: Exploring the Growing Nature-Based Early Childhood Educational Movement

 Our experienced and accomplished EC Insights faculty are committed lifelong learners who value the time and community required to continue learning, updating, enhancing and reflecting on their current knowledge and skills.
 Through active listening, our faculty create opportunities for professional transformation and strengthening as they tune in to the questions and challenges that both new and veteran teachers face, thereby supporting a respectful and collaborative community of learners interested in deep conversation and inquiry.

-Lisa Miccio, lead, joined Acorn Waldorf School this past September as the Neighboring Tree Project (NTP) Specialist, overseeing a grant-funded AWS initiative that aims to create community partnerships with local early childhood educators, schools, and centers; at the School, she also provides professional development training and mentoring of teachers new to nature-based early childhood education.
-A Sunbridge Board trustee, Lisa taught kindergarten at The Waldorf School of Garden City from 2017-2022, where she chaired the DEIJ committee.
-Prior to joining the WSGC faculty, she was on the faculty of Green Meadow Waldorf School for a dozen years, where she taught kindergarten and parent and child classes, served as a co-chair of the early childhood section, director of early childhood admissions and family programs, and was a member of the Collegium, the Collegium Committee, and the Board of Trustees.
-Lisa’s teaching experience also includes working at Mountain Laurel Waldorf School, Dayspring Community School, and, during her 2016-17 sabbatical, teaching and mentoring in the Kathmandu (Nepal) Waldorf Kindergarten.
-She holds a BA in English from the College of Charleston, an MS in Elementary Education from CW Post, Long Island University, and an MS in Waldorf Education from Sunbridge College.
+Lisa Miccio (Sessions 1-6) provides mentoring and professional development to early childhood educators, including as lead instructor of Sunbridge’s “Introduction to Waldorf Early Childhood Education” Summer Series course.
+In 2023 she founded The Berry Basket playgroups and family programs in Warwick, NY, where she serves as director and parent & child playgroup teacher.
+From 2022-23 Lisa served Acorn Waldorf School as the Neighboring Tree Project Specialist, overseeing a grant-funded AWS initiative that aimed to create community partnerships with local early childhood educators, schools, and centers.
+She taught kindergarten at The Waldorf School of Garden City, where she chaired the DEIJ committee, from 2017-2022, and for a dozen years prior was on the faculty of Green Meadow Waldorf School, where she taught in and served as a co-chair of the early childhood section, directed the early childhood admissions and family programs, and was a member of the Collegium, the Collegium Committee, and the Board of Trustees.
+Lisa’s teaching experience also includes teaching and mentoring in the Kathmandu (Nepal) Waldorf Kindergarten.
+A member of the Sunbridge Board since 2013, she holds a BA in English from the College of Charleston, an MS in Elementary Education from CW Post, Long Island University, and an MS in Waldorf Education from Sunbridge College.
+She is the mother of two Waldorf-educated sons.

 EC Insights participants must have completed, at minimum, a 5-day introductory level foundational course in Waldorf early childhood pedagogy such as Sunbridge’s Introduction to Waldorf Early Childhood Education Summer Series course, or its equivalent.